A trust-region method for derivative-free nonlinear constrained stochastic optimization: Numerical examples

-We see that (S)NOWPAC shows a better performance than all other optimizers considered in this comparison, meaning (S)NOWPAC solves the most test problems within the given budget of black box evaluations.
-Looking at the performance for small values of $\alpha$ we also see that (S)NOWPAC exhibits a comparable or superior performance, indicating fast initial descent which is highly desirable in particular if the evaluations of the robustness measures is computationally expensive.
-The performance of cBO suffers in the higher dimensional benchmark problems.
-Here in particular the global optimization strategy of cBO naturally requires more function evaluations.
-Furthermore, we used the stationary kernel (\ref{eq:stat_gp_kernel}), which may not properly reflect the properties of the objective functions and constraints.
-A problem dependent choice of kernel function might help to reduce this problem, however, this information is often hard or even impossible to obtain in black box optimization.
-With the localized usage of Gaussian process approximations, see Section~\ref{sec:noise_adapted_trust_region_management}, (S)NOWPAC reduces the problem of violated stationarity assumptions on the objective function and constraints.
 As expected, COBYLA and NOMAD perform well for larger thresholds that are of the same magnitudes as the noise term in some test problems.
 The noise reduction in (S)NOWPAC using the Gaussian process support helps to approximate the optimal solution more accurately, resulting in better performance results.
 The Stochastic Approximation approaches SPSA and KWSA, despite a careful choice of hyper-parameters, do not perform well on the benchmark problems.
-This may be explained by the limited number of overall optimization iterations not being sufficient to achieve a good approximation of the optimal solution using inaccurate gradients.
+This can be explained by the limited number of overall optimization iterations not being sufficient to achieve a good approximation of the optimal solution using inaccurate gradients.

-We now show a detailed accuracy comparison of the individual optimization results at termination at $250 \cdot N$ black box evaluations.
-This is in contrast to the optimization results we used to compute the data profiles in Fig.~\ref{fig:data_profiles} and reflects that in general we cannot extract the {\it best} design point in a post-processing step.
-Note that small objective values may result from infeasible points being falsely quantified as feasible due to the noise in the constraint evaluations.
-In Fig.~\ref{fig:schittkowski_testset1a} - \ref{fig:schittkowski_testset3b} we therefore show the qualitative accuracy of the optimization results at the approximated optimal points at termination of the optimizers.